Ltl Acorn 5610A/5610WA Trail Camera – 14MP

-The 5610 series trail cameras from Ltl Acorn not only offer the ability to record superb HD video at 1080P (15ps) or 720P (30fps) with crystal clear audio but they can also take photos at 14MP quality (interpolated).
+The 5610 series trail cameras from Ltl Acorn not only offer the ability to record superb HD video at 1080P (15fps) or 720P (30fps) with crystal clear audio but they can also take photos at 14MP quality.

 The 5610 Ltl Acorn series uses the large 44 led infrared array for powerful night vision.
 The brightness of the night vision can be adjusted with 3 different strength levels available.

-It’s available with the standard lens (5610A) or the wide angle lens (5610WA) version.
+It's available with the standard lens (5610A) or the wide angle lens (5610WA).
 The standard lens offers a 55 degree angle of view and the wide angle offers 100 degrees.
 There is some more information about which lens to choose further down this page.

 Other usual Ltl Acorn camera features such as the ability to set Timers (if you want the camera to only trigger and record at certain times of day/night), Time lapse (which can be used to set the camera to only take a photo or record a video at certain intervals, i.e. one photo every 60 minutes for instance), Time/Date stamped footage, SD card recycling, password protection etc etc.